dusktrades/ftx-cli/docs/topics/trading/index.md

 ```
 Required:
-  -m, --market <market>      Market symbol.
+  -m, --market <market>      Market name.
   --side <side>              Order side.
   -t, --type <type>          Order type.
-  -s, --size <size>          Total amount of underlying currency to execute.
+  -s, --size <size>          Size to execute, measured in base currency or underlying.

 Order-type-specific:
-  -p, --price <price>        Price or price range that limit orders will be executed at.
+  -p, --price <price>        Price that limit orders will be executed at.
   --trigger-price <price>    Price that triggers stop or take profit orders.
-  --trail-value <value>      Distance the price must move in order to trigger trailing stop orders; positive for buy orders and negative for sell orders.
+  --trail-value <value>      Distance the price must change direction and move in order to trigger trailing stop orders.
-  --split <count>            Number of orders to split the order size into.
+  --split <count>            Splits the order into a number of smaller, equal-sized orders.
-  --duration <duration>      Order placement duration which controls the interval between individual TWAP orders in conjunction with the split count.
+  --duration <duration>      Spreads the individual orders of a split order linearly (i.e. fixed interval) over a total order placement duration, creating a TWAP order.
-  --[no-]ioc                 Toggle Immediate-or-Cancel (IOC) mode: when enabled, limit orders will only be executed as the taker.
+  --[no-]reduce-only         Toggle Reduce-Only mode.
+When enabled, orders will only reduce your position.
-  --[no-]post-only           Toggle Post-Only mode: when enabled, limit orders will only be executed as the maker.
+  --[no-]ioc                 Toggle Immediate-or-Cancel (IOC) mode.
+When enabled, limit orders will only be executed as the taker.
-  --[no-]reduce-only         Toggle Reduce-Only mode: when enabled, orders will only reduce your position.
+  --[no-]post-only           Toggle Post-Only mode.
+When enabled, limit orders will only be executed as the maker.
-  --[no-]retry               Toggle Retry-Until-Filled mode: when enabled, trigger market orders will retry sending the triggered order until filled.
+  --[no-]retry               Toggle Retry-Until-Filled mode.
+When enabled, triggered orders that are executed at market will be retried until the order size is filled.
   --rate-limit <rate limit>  Advanced users only.
 Order placement rate limit, denoted as request limit per interval (milliseconds).
 ```